Calculator

 From estimate to measurement

 This calculator gives you a back-of-envelope view.
-The next step — when you're sizing a plant, validating EPC claims, or reporting ESG carbon offsets — is hardware measurement on the three points that matter: solar generation, site consumption, and grid import/export.
+The next step — when you're sizing a plant, validating EPC claims, sizing a BESS, or reporting ESG carbon offsets — is hardware measurement on the three points that matter: solar generation, site consumption, and grid import/export.
 Tech OVN's solar monitoring system does exactly that, with Class 0.5S meters and a multi-site cloud dashboard.

 Frequently Asked Questions